Field Sobriety Tests: Divided Attention

 If you need assistance in challenging a field sobriety test, please talk to a

-officer did not give you the directions clearly or illegally pulled you
+the law enforcement officer did not give you the directions clearly or

-over, all evidence against you could be dismissed from court.
+illegally pulled you over, all evidence against you could be dismissed

 Contact a Kansas City DUI attorney from the office today to schedule a free initial consultation.